Guiding You Through Asset And Debt Division

 As you divorce, you have a lot of decisions to make and concerns to address.
 You may question what will happen to all of your beloved property or even fear that the retirement account you’ve worked so hard to build will be ruined.

-Attorney Jason A. Showen of The Law Offices of Jason A. Showen, LLC, understands your apprehension and will take the time to thoroughly explain how the property division process works and ensure that we utilize innovative strategies to pursue the best possible result on your behalf.
-We handle complex divorces and other family law matters for people in Lebanon and throughout Southwest Ohio.
+Attorney Jason A. Showen of The Law Offices of Jason A. Showen, LLC, understands your apprehension and will take the time to thoroughly explain how the property division process works and ensure that we utilize innovative strategies to pursue a favorable result on your behalf.
+We handle complex divorces and other family law matters for people in Clinton and Warren counties.
+We have been handling such matters as these for over 20 years.

 How Is Property Divided?